symfony/symfony-docs/book/controller.rst

     }

-The ``createNotFoundException()`` method creates a special ``NotFoundHttpException`` object, which ultimately triggers a 404 HTTP response inside Symfony.
+The ``createNotFoundException()`` method creates a special ``NotFoundHttpException`` object, which ultimately triggers a 404 HTTP response inside Symfony2.

 Of course, you're free to throw any ``Exception`` class in your controller - Symfony2 will automatically return a 500 HTTP response code.